TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-3-how-to-add-reusable-parts-of-code.md

 When you start using static site generator, you'll **appreciate its power in scaling**:

-- First web might be a bit rought to setup.
+- First web might take some time to setup.
 - Second is mostly copy-pasting previous settings and changing only layout and content.
 - And third?
 Way too easy and well paid job.

-To allow this flow, I recommend **keeping all IDs** that change from site to site - Google Analytics, Facebook Pixel, Disqus ID, website URL, author name, email and phone... - in `_config/config.neon` file.

-**Why?** Because when you create a new website, **all you have to do is change one file** and it works and is (almost) fully customized.
+To allow this flow, I recommend **keeping all IDs** that change from site to site - Google Analytics, Facebook Pixel, Disqus ID... - in `_config/config.neon` file.
+When you create a new website, **all you have to do is change one file** to make it customized.

 ### How To Do It

-I wrote about config in previous post - (go read it, if you missed it)[/blog/2017/03/06/statie-2-how-to-add-contact-page-with-data#2-global-or-bigger-amount-of-data].
+I wrote about config in previous post - [go read it, if you missed it](/blog/2017/03/06/statie-2-how-to-add-contact-page-with-data#2-global-or-bigger-amount-of-data).

 So you should end up with this: